private first dance lessons and wedding dance lessons in london

 Rumba originated from Cuba and is considered by many as the mother of all Latin dances.
 It is a good start for learning Latin dancing.

-The American style Rumba with its box movement teaches many steps that can be used to a limited space.
+The American-style Rumba, with its box movement, teaches many steps that can be used in a limited space.
 Rumba builds up confidence on the dance floor.
 Popular Rumba songs:

 • How Deep is Your Love by Bee Gees